Tunable Topological Phases in Quantum Kirigamis: Parameter dependence of and

 In this section, we investigate and present additional results on the functional dependence of $r(\theta)$ and $t(\theta)$ on various parameters such as its system size ($N$), BHZ mass parameter $M$, width $w$ and coupling parameter $\alpha$.

-\ul{System size ($N$) dependence: } With the fixed set of parameters $(\alpha,\beta,w$ and $M$), we model the junction using both the microscopic BHZ junction and the effective $1d$ non-hermitian system.
-We find that the functional forms of $r(\theta)$ and $t(\theta)$ are independent of the system size ($N$) as shown in \Fig{fig:system_size}.
+\ul{System size ($N$) dependence: } With the fixed set of parameters $(\alpha,\beta,w$ and $M$), we model the junction using both the microscopic BHZ junction modelling (\eqn{completeH}) and the ENHJ modelling (\eqn{eq:ENHJ}).
+With the wavepacket evolution, we find that the functional forms of $r(\theta)$ and $t(\theta)$ are independent of the system size ($N$) as shown in \Fig{fig:system_size} (not shown for ENJH model).